cookie10codes/cv/README.md

 [Email](stefanie@koeketienedesign.be) / [Github](https://github.com/cookie10codes) / [Twitter](https://twitter.com/cookie10codes) / [Discord](@cookie10codes)

 ## Introducing myself
 Hi 👋🏼, I’m Stefanie (a.k.a.
 Stef).
 I’m a developer from Belgium with over 10 years of experience in development (front and back) focusing on Craft CMS.
-Creating new projects from scratch is my all-time favourite thing to do, job-wise of course...
-I still have a life outside of work 😂.
+Creating new projects from scratch is my all-time favourite thing to do, job-wise of course 😉...

 I'm tempted to add "Digital Fire Fighter" to my job role, as this is also part of being a developer—being able to fix issues and keep the clients happy.
 As a person, I like to be organised, and communication is one of my top priorities.
 I like to keep everything clean and clear, so stress levels are optimal.
 Humour is a part of my life; I find joy in my daily tasks and I'm always up for a laugh.
 But if needed, I can be serious and straight to the point.